Weed Measurements Guide: From Grams to Ounces

 The common myth that "under a quarter is always safe" doesn't hold across all states.
 Some jurisdictions have lower thresholds.

 Others differentiate between possession and purchase limits.
-State laws vary significantly.
+State laws vary significantly and change frequently.

 From Dime Bags to Zips and Everything Between